Pride in our Community

 Kincardine Pride is the local not-for-profit organization who's vision includes helping our community realize it's ability to be a healthy, diverse, affirming community for those who are Two-Spirit and lesbian, gay, bisexual, transgender, questioning/queer, intersex, asexual, and other gender-diversities.

-The annual Pride parade is celebrated in June during Pride Month with this year's event planned for June 21st, 2025.
+The annual Pride parade is celebrated in June during Pride Month and will take place this year on June 20th, 2026.

 Ever wonder what the 2S in 2SLGBT+?